This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have trouble moving or bending your knee.

-- You have new knee pain or pain that does not get better after medicine.
+- You have new knee pain or pain that does not get better with medicine.

 - You have questions or concerns about your condition or care.